Banished by Bargain:

 • Arrangements to incarcerate forcibly transferred people in prisons in El Salvador, Eswatini, and South Sudan until eventual onward transfer.

-• Arrangements for temporary transfer before onward return to home country with Poland and Uzbekistan; in some instances this also included arbitrary detention, with Costa Rica, Ghana, and Panama.
+• Arrangements for temporary transfer before onward return to home country with Poland and Uzbekistan; in some instances this also included arbitrary detention, with Cameroon, Costa Rica, Equatorial Guinea, Ghana, and Panama.

 • Other types of arrangements that may include detention, onward transfer, and/or remaining in the third country, such as with Guatemala, Mexico, and Rwanda.